poojanagrawal/mesalabs-day1/lab1/README.md

 </details>

-You will see in the documentation that there is a wealth of wind mass loss schemes available, all of which can be scaled up or down.
+You will see in the documentation that there is a wealth of wind mass loss schemes available, all of which can be scaled up or down by a constant factor.
 Each scheme is appropriate in particular regimes of the surface temperature, composition, etc.
 The so-called Dutch scheme attempts to merge some of these schemes into a cohesive whole.
 Add it into your *inlist\_project* without scaling.